hmammana/javascript-style-guide/README.md

 - achieve a code that’s easier to understand;
 - detect errors and potential problems;
 - easily identify what code can be reused;
-- build or update any functionality on any code already implemented
+- build or update any functionality on any code already implemented;
 - work on any file regardless of who wrote it.

 > "Consistent code, even when written by a team, should look like one person wrote it."